jacobmathewstprm/cyclistic_bike_share_analysis/README.md

 * **Combining Data:** All 12 monthly CSV files were combined into a single table.
 * **Data Cleaning and Transformation:** SQL queries were used to remove rows with missing values, and new columns were created for trip duration, day of the week, and month to aid in the analysis.
+                                         All the rows having missing values are deleted, Trips with duration less than a minute and longer than a day are excluded.
 * **Primary Key:** The `ride_id` was identified as the primary key, and it was used to check for and remove any duplicate rows.

 You can find the complete SQL script for these steps in the [SQL Queries](sql/data_cleaning_and_transformation.sql) section of this repository.